-The effective income tax rate was (7.7)% and (6.5)% during the quarters ended December 31, 2018 and 2017, respectively.
+The effective income tax rate was (31.1)% and (7.7)% during the quarters ended December 31, 2019 and 2018, respectively.
 The provision for income taxes during interim quarterly reporting periods is based on our estimates of the effective tax rates for the full fiscal year.
 The effective tax rate in any quarter can also be affected positively or negatively by adjustments that are required to be reported in the specific quarter of resolution.
-The effective tax rate for the three months ended December 31, 2018 and 2017 was both impacted by recording of excess tax benefits relating to stock awards that vested in December of both years.
-In addition, the quarter ended December 31, 2017 was affected by recording the impact of the Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017 by the U.S. government.
-The Tax Act makes broad and complex changes to the U.S. tax code that affect our fiscal year ended September 30, 2018 and fiscal year ended September 30, 2019, including, but not limited to: (1) reducing the U.S. federal corporate tax rate; (2) requiring a one-time transition tax on certain un-repatriated earnings of foreign subsidiaries; (3) repealing the performance-based compensation exception for certain employees; (4) instituting the concept of Global Intangible Low-Taxed Income ("GILTI"); and (5) instituting the concept of Foreign Derived Intangible Income.
+The effective tax rate for the quarters ended December 31, 2019 and 2018 was significantly impacted by the recording of excess tax benefits relating to stock awards that vested in December of each period.
+The impact is dependent upon the future stock price in relation to the fair value of awards on grant date.
+Therefore, the increase in stock price for stock awards that vested in December 2019 resulted in an increased excess tax benefit for the quarter ended December 31, 2019.